BerkUnver/WIPGame/ReadMe.md

 # Work-In-Progress Indie Game
 <img src="Sitting.png" width="336" height="196">

-This is a summary of my experience working on my long-term game development project for three.
+This is a summary of my experience working on my long-term game development project for three years.
 It represents my journey as a programmer and artist.
 It is very much a work in progress and I will continue to work on it into the foreseeable future.
 I hope to...
 No. I know I will someday publish it.

 Notable features right now include satisfying platforming physics, a beat-em-up-style combat system with a handful of moves, a well-fleshed out dialog character system, a map editor, a developer console, an animation metadata editor, and some cutscenes.